Deed3Labs/Posts/REIT.md

 ---

-#### 🏡 **Partnering with Modular, Tiny, and Manufactured Home Builders**

-We partner with vetted modular, tiny, and manufactured home builders to **increase housing supply** and affordability within these communities.
-These home types are in high demand but are often excluded from traditional lending programs due to:

-* Limited Fannie/Freddie conforming support
-* Unconventional appraisals or valuation methods
-* Perceived asset depreciation vs. appreciation dynamics

-This creates a **financing gap**, which our fund directly addresses.

----
-Here's a polished and well-researched expansion of your strategy that you can integrate into your investor materials under a new subsection called **"Incremental & Infill Development Strategy (Backyard ADUs & Urban Lots)"** within your strategic focus.
-This version refines your concept into an investable model with economic justification, real-world comparisons, and illustrative numbers.

----

 ### 🧩 **Incremental & Infill Development Strategy (Backyard ADUs & Urban Lots)**

 To help meet urgent housing demand in urban areas and generate near-term returns, the fund will pursue a **dual-pronged infill development strategy** focused on: